yelena-pakumirzakova-cko/checkout-api-reference/Pay to bank notes.md

 - Seems like much of the details in the destination are really `recipient` fields.
 Perhaps we should move them there although we need to decide what gets stored in the Vault instrument alongside the bank details.

 - Destination reference - this is what appears on the recipient's statement.
 Should this not be included in billing descriptor?
+- For sender, how do we differentiate the required fields for AFTs vs Bank account?
+- What is the purpose of sender reference?
+Why is this required?
+In general, discussion around references for bank payouts